 - Agreed standards

-Consolidating deliveries can have a huge environmental impact, while reducing some of the challenges associated with urban renewal and regeneration for local authorities.
-Add using sustainable means of transport into the mix and the benefits of using consolidated deliveries are taken a stage further.
-Cycles, electric vehicles, pedal vehicles and zero emission vehicles can all be part of transport planning for consolidated deliveries.
+Consolidating deliveries can have a huge environmental impact while reducing some of the challenges associated with urban renewal and regeneration for local authorities.
+Add using sustainable means of transport into the mix and the benefits of using consolidated deliveries are taken stage further.
+Cycles, electric vehicles, pedal vehicles, and zero-emission vehicles can all be part of transport planning for consolidated deliveries.